 It’s an easy walk, with prolific bird life.
-For a look at some local history and an old limestone quarry, hike the 10 kilometre West Quarry Trail.
+For a look at some local history and an old limestone quarry, hike the 10 km West Quarry Trail.

 #6 – Hike the Pisew Falls to Kwasitchewan Falls Trail

-Located seven hours north of Winnipeg by car, in northern Manitoba, Pisew Falls Provincial Park is the start of a 21 kilometre hike – that can also be done as a backpacking trip.
+Located seven hours north of Winnipeg by car, in northern Manitoba, Pisew Falls Provincial Park is the start of a 21 km hike – that can also be done as a backpacking trip.

 Follow the Grass River, a former fur-trading route, on a marked trail through the forest to reach Manitoba’s highest waterfall – Kwasitchewan Falls.
 Allow somewhere between six and eight hours for the return hike.

 I haven’t done this trip yet – but it’s on my wish list.
 It’s one of Canada’s premiere wilderness, whitewater canoeing trips – with only a few dozen lucky paddlers running the river every year.

 It was never used by the fur traders, so it’s even wilder than most other northern rivers – and only a couple of operators run tours here.

-By air it’s 1000 kilometres north of Winnipeg.
+By air it’s 1000 km north of Winnipeg.
 The trip generally starts on Tadoule Lake and ends at Hudson Bay.
 You camp on eskers, ridges of sediment left behind by glaciers.
 Chances of seeing wildlife is high – including wolves, seals, caribou and beluga whales once you reach Hudson Bay.
 Sometimes you’ll even see polar bears.